zzhdbw/Orpheus-TTS/readme.md

 1. [Colab For Pretrained Model](https://colab.research.google.com/drive/10v9MIEbZOr_3V8ZcPAIh8MN7q2LjcstS?usp=sharing) This notebook is set up for conditioned generation but can be extended to a range of tasks.
 2. [Colab For Tuned Model](https://colab.research.google.com/drive/1KhXT56UePPUHhqitJNUxq63k-pQomz3N?usp=sharing) A finetuned model for everyday TTS applications

+#### Prompting

+1. For the pretrained model, you can either generate speech just conditioned on text, or generate speech conditioned on one or more existing text-speech pairs in the prompt.
+Since this model hasn't been explicitly trained on the zero-shot voice cloning objective the more text-speech pairs you pass in the prompt, the more reliably it will generate in the correct voice.

+2. For the finetuned models: For the primary model pass in <zac> or <zoe> at the end, after a space, to indicate the voice.
+For the model trained on tags pass in <emotion> or <artefact/>, check in emotions.txt for the various emotions and artefacts the model has seen.

 #### Realtime Inference

 1. Clone This Repo